vplusplus/Org.Security.Cryptography.X509Extensions/src/UnitTests/ReadMe.txt

 AES algorithm can support any combination of data (128 bits) and key length of 128, 192, and 256 bits.
 The algorithm is referred to as AES-128, AES-192, or AES-256, depending on the key length.

+AsymmetricAlgorithm
+	DSA
+		DSACng
+		DSACryptoServiceProvider
+		DSAOpenSsl
+	ECDiffieHellman
+		ECDiffieHellmanCng
+		ECDiffieHellmanOpenSsl
+	ECDsa
+		ECDsaCng
+		ECDsaOpenSsl
+	RSA
+		RSACng
+		RSACryptoServiceProvider
+		RSAOpenSsl

+SymmetricAlgorithm
+	Aes
+		AesCng
+		AesCryptoServiceProvider
+		AesManaged
+	Rijndael
+		RijndaelManaged

+* The Rijndael class is the predecessor of the Aes algorithm.
+You should use the Aes algorithm instead of Rijndael